gchq/gaffer-doc/docs/getting-started/advanced-guide/schema.md

 ### Example Types Schema

-Here is an example Types schema:
+Here is an example Types schema (goes with the example Elements schema above):

 ```json
 {